 As defined by Wikipedia, an Operating System is “the software that supports a computer’s basic functions, such as scheduling tasks, executing applications, and controlling peripherals.”
-So for a business, I defined it as “a model that supports the company’s primary functions, such as identifying a vision, getting the right people in the organization, improving meetings, defining goals (rocks), etc.” At the risk of upsetting EOS Implementers®, I think EOS satisfies these metrics to a varying degree, but in most cases, doesn’t enable the company to build a growth engine.
+In a business context, I describe it as “a framework that underpins a company’s essential functions, like establishing a vision, assembling the right team, refining meetings, setting goals (rocks), and so on.”
+Although I risk ruffling the feathers of EOS Implementers®, I contend that EOS meets these criteria to a certain extent but often falls short of empowering companies to construct a growth engine.

 The Hedgehog Concept

-In Good to Great, Jim Collins talked about the Hedgehog Concept named after Isaiah Berlin’s essay, “The Hedgehog and the Fox,” which divided the world into hedgehogs and foxes.
-The theme is based upon an ancient Greek parable where “The fox knows many things, but the hedgehog knows one big thing.”
-Collins found that those companies who became great followed the Hedgehog Concept.
-Those companies which didn’t tend to be foxes never gaining the clarifying advantage of a Hedgehog Concept, being instead scattered, diffused, and inconsistent.
+In Good to Great, Jim Collins discussed the Hedgehog Concept named after Isaiah Berlin’s essay, “The Hedgehog and the Fox,” dividing the world into hedgehogs and foxes.
+The theme is based on an ancient Greek parable: “The fox knows many things, but the hedgehog knows one big thing.”
+Collins found that those companies that became great followed the Hedgehog Concept.
+Those companies which didn’t tend to be foxes never gained the clarifying advantage of a Hedgehog Concept, being instead scattered, diffused, and inconsistent.

-The Hedgehog Concept is based on the questions prompted by the three confluence of questions.
+The Hedgehog Concept is based on the questions prompted by the three confluences of questions.

-The EOS Model® doesn’t focus on the hedgehog concept, and so many companies using EOS have goals and strategies based on bravado rather than understanding what will enable them to be great.
+The EOS Model® doesn’t focus on the hedgehog concept, so many companies using EOS have goals and strategies based on bravado rather than understanding what will enable them to be great.

 Knowing your hedgehog concept will keep the organization focused on something that aligns its passion with what it can be the best at.
-Being good at something means you are only good and indistinguishable from many others.
+Being good at something means you are good but indistinguishable from many others.
 If you stand above the crowd if you are the best at something.
 Finally, the economic engine keeps the company focused on a metric that drives profit.

-A visionary BHAG is a 10-25 year compelling goal that stretches your company to achieve greatness.
-It should be a huge, daunting task, like climbing going to the moon, which at first glance, no one in the company knows how on earth you will achieve.
+A visionary BHAG is a 10–25-year compelling goal that stretches your company to achieve greatness.
+It should be a huge, daunting task, like climbing Everest or going to the moon, which at first glance, no one in the company knows how on earth you will achieve.